drakkan/sftpgo/README.md

 If quota tracking is enabled in `sftpgo` configuration file, then the used size and number of files are updated each time a file is added/removed.
 If files are added/removed not using SFTP/SCP or if you change `track_quota` from `2` to `1`, you can rescan the users home dir and update the used quota using the REST API.

-REST API is designed to run on localhost or on a trusted network, if you need HTTPS and/or authentication you can setup a reverse proxy using an HTTP Server such as Apache or NGNIX.
+REST API can be protected using HTTP basic authentication and exposed via HTTPS, if you need more advanced security features you can setup a reverse proxy using an HTTP Server such as Apache or NGNIX.

 For example you can keep SFTPGo listening on localhost and expose it externally configuring a reverse proxy using Apache HTTP Server this way: